zerebos/discordbot.py/README.md

 ### Simple Example

-To create a bot that will greet new members when they join and great anyone that types `!greet` you can do the following:
+To create a bot that will greet new members when they join and greet anyone that types `!greet` you can do the following:

 ```py
 import discordbot